csumb/csumb-gatsby/README.md

 ## Environment variables

-Check out the environment variables in `.cirrus.yml`, those values are encrypted, but you'll need those values on your local machine in order for builds to work.
+The environment variables defined in TravisCI are required for builds to work.

 ## Special URLs